yousschb/yousschb/README.md

 Analysis of Machine Learning Model Performances on detecting the difficulty level of French texts

 In our project aimed at predicting the difficulty level of French texts, we evaluated four different machine learning models: Logistic Regression, kNN (k-Nearest Neighbors), Decision Tree, and Random Forests.
 After finding the best parameters fo each model, the performance of these models was measured in terms of precision, recall, F1-score, and accuracy.
 The results are displayed in the file 'final_report.pdf', which includes the Model Performances, Best Parameters for Each Model, and comparison graphics for the four models based on Precision, Recall, F1-Score, and Accuracy.
+We can also observe the confusions matrix for each model in the file "Model Confusion Matrices.pdf".

 Based on the results, we can observe that :